theoccultcorner/DaemoniteTemplate/README.md

 	Lodash - Utilities for JS.
 	webpack - Bundles scripts to be used in the browser.

-Lodash is most likely the one to be removed.
-Just run
+One might want to remove lodash if it's not going to be used.
 ```
 npm uninstall --save lodash
 ```